- Mar 10 Arab Music with Syrian Oud Master Essam Rafea

 How can parents access information on the various study abroad programs and opportunities and how might parents be involved in their student's Study Abroad experience?

 The International Center's website is a helpful resource for information on study abroad programs.
-Paul Nelson, study abroad coordinator, will be happy to respond to questions about specific programs (firstname.lastname@example.org).
+IC staff are happy to respond to questions about specific programs (firstname.lastname@example.org).
 The best advice we can offer for parent involvement is for you to learn as much as you can about the country where your student will be studying so you can ask good questions (and communicate often) while they are abroad.

 What role does Mac play in the safety, academic progress and communication with the students who are studying abroad?